GLACIS·Ambient AI scribes·EU AI Act·Updated April 24, 2026

 • EU scope is broader than FDA — systems unregulated in the US may be high-risk in the EU

-• Document classification rationale — regulators will scrutinize your analysis
+• Document classification rationale — regulators are expected to scrutinize your analysis

 • August 2026 deadline — begin compliance work now; infrastructure build requires 6-12 months